mobilomics/TEcandidates/README.md

     -m Mode of FASTQ files, SE for Single-end reads and PE for Paired-end reads -c Minimum coverage in which a Transposable element must be covered by a de-novo transcript in order to be selected as candidate

+**Important considerations**
+- Reads files must have ".fastq" extension.
-TEcandidates can be used with either single-end reads or paired-end reads.
-Reads files must have ".fastq" extension.
+- TEcandidates can be used with either single-end reads or paired-end reads.
+Paired-end reads **must have** "\_1.fastq" and "\_2.fastq" extensions.

 ### SAMPLE DATA
 _________________________________________________